 What makes the difference between a generative and an ‘energy draining’ process?

-Of course, there are many causes, but the most important one is the inner attitude from which the initiative is headed.
+Of course, there are many causes, but the most important one is the inner attitude from which the initiative started.
 The inner place from which we operate is the major blind spot in leadership development.
 More and more it shows in practice that (social) intelligence and spiritual principles have less influence on the course of a process than an open attitude of the leaders and initiators of the initiative.
 (Otto Scharmer MIT)

 An open attitude contains:

 Creative leaders and initiators give their trust to the way others realize their mysterious adventure.
 They switch off their ‘Voices of Judgment and Fear’ and open up to other ideas and other ways of reasoning (open mind).
 They also empathize with the perspectives of those who they want to serve (open heart).
 They are able to generate progress out of the potential energy that is included in dualism (masculine/feminine; process/content, reactive/creative) and diversity of interests and value systems.
 They have learned that an inner attitude transcending these opposites gives new meaning to their efforts in the big picture and thus more creative power.
 They sense the “current of the river” (open will) and nurture a void for what is emerging out of this current and they boldly let go of what isn’t.
-It is in particular this attitude, driven by the will to learn from the future that inspires others to get involved and to support the goals of their initiative.
+It is in particular this attitude, driven by the will to learn from the “flow of things” that inspires others to get involved and to support the goals of their initiative.

 The reverse influence of coercive persuasion